dawi369/dawi369/README.md

 # Hi, I'm David

-Multinational SWE, currently SWE in Prague @ [REDACTED]
+Multinational software guy, currently SWE in Prague @ [REDACTED]

 I'm always learning and aim to have really solid broad knowlege.
 I'll work on space mission one day.